 Access on foot, by cycle, by public transport and other forms of transport should be an integral part of any significant development proposal.
 Development should have regard to layout and parking requirements.

 North Ayrshire Council's Roads Development Guidelines and meet access, internal road with them where specific consultation is required in assessing planning applications.
-The objective is to ensure that no development takes place which is incompatible from a safety viewpoint.
-The need for consultation within Safeguarding Zones is identified when an application is submitted.
-Supporting Information Paper No. 7 provides further information on Safeguarding Zones.

 (e) Safeguarding Zones: